HOMEOUR BLOGThe Road to Professional Translation: Translation Methods

 2. Literal Translation

 Linguists translate grammatical structures in the source text into close equivalents in the target language in literal translation.
-Words are translated without regard for their connotations in this case.
-The literal translation method focuses on context and seeks metaphorical equivalents in the target language.
+This translation method involves translating words without considering their connotations, and the focus is on context as well as finding metaphorical equivalents in the target language.

-The main difference between word-to-word translation and literal translation is that the former aims to preserve and retain the original meaning of the text while the latter attempts to produce a translation that is as close to the original text as possible sticking as closely as possible to the original words.
+The main difference between word-to-word translation and literal translation is that the former aims to preserve and retain the original meaning of the text while the latter attempts to produce a translation that has a strong resemblance to the original text by adhering as closely as possible to the original words.

 Going Global: A Complete Guide to Localization in Translation